 Aim: To practice speculating and predicting, initiate authentic discussion and generate interest in a topic.

-- To elicit further discussion, they can argue their points in groups justifying their opinions.
+- To elicit further discussion, they can argue their points in groups, justifying their opinions.
 For example, one student may get up and explain that “he looks like a lawyer because…” and go on to enumerate his lawyer-like qualities.

 Aim: To practice language of opinion and speculation, show the importance of body language and generate interest in a topic or story.

-- In pairs or groups, have students speculate on the moods, perspectives and relationships of the characters from their body language clues.
+- In pairs or groups have students speculate on the moods, perspectives and relationships of the characters from their body language clues.
 See if anyone can figure out what the characters are actually discussing.

-Material: For this one you’ll need a clip of a movie, TV show, advert or other video with a strong story line (having distinctive beginning, middle, and end sequences).
-This has to be divided into three (or more) parts.
-Each group will be watching a different part.
-You’ll also need access to separate computers or TVs in different rooms.
-If this isn’t possible, then one group can watch the film in a corner of the room while the other two groups work on a related task.
+- Put students in three or more groups, labeled A, B and C. Each group watches their clip from the video, which should be a different part.
+So you’ll need access to separate computers or TVs in different rooms.
+If this isn’t possible, one group can watch the film in a corner of the room while the other two groups work on a related task.